Interior Eigensolver Based on Rational Filter with Composite rule: Asymptotically optimal contour discretization

-Although the trapezoidal quadrature of the contour integral is not the optimal rational function for \cref{eq:Zolo3rd}, the ratio asymptotically achieves the optimal one up to a constant prefactor 2.
-Hence, we call the rational function from the trapezoidal quadrature of the contour the nearly optimal rational function for \cref{eq:Zolo3rd}.
-The advantage of the trapezoidal quadrature over the optimal rational function is that \cref{eq:trapezoidalquad} could be efficiently parallelized in solving the shifted linear systems.
-Another advantage is as we will propose next that \cref{eq:trapezoidalquad} admits a composite rule and benefits from the flexible trade-off between the number of matrix factorizations and the iterative linear system solves.
+Although the trapezoidal quadrature used to approximate the contour integral is not the optimal rational function of \cref{eq: Zolo3rd}, the ratio asymptotically achieves the optimal one up to a constant prefactor 2.
+Hence, we call $R_{c,r,k}(z)$ as the nearly optimal rational function for \cref{eq: Zolo3rd}.
+The advantage of the trapezoidal quadrature over $z^{-k}$ is that $R_{c,r,k}(z)$ could be efficiently parallelized.
+Specifically, the solving of the $k$ shifted linear systems $(p_i^{(k)} B - A)x = y$ could be performed simultaneously, while the solving of $z^{-k}$ has to be performed subsequently.